 For Pumpkin, one of the greatest dogs

 I’ve ever loved.
-She’s always there

-when I need her and it breaks
+when I needed her and it broke

 my heart watching her grow older.

 Slower.
-I know her days are numbered.
+I know her days were numbered.

-And I fear when that hourglass runs out of sand.
+And that hourglass ran out of sand.

-But until then, I’ll keep loving her
+I’ll never stop loving her

-just as fiercely as she loves me.
+as fiercely as she loved me.